fdrgiit/DABI/Spark/ReadMe.md

-using spark for big data analysis.
+Used spark for big data analysis.

 Created a algorithm for document search using Wikipedia database.